Important Global Message

 Animal Services accepts all dogs and cats at no charge.
 No pet will be turned away.
 Owners who surrender their pets will give up all rights to the pet.
 Proof of ownership is required to surrender your pet.

 Miami-Dade County Health Department and Animal Services officials are urging the public to help protect themselves and to prevent the spread of rabies by taking the following steps.

 Animal Services offers donor-subsidized spay/neuter services for dogs and cats at a low cost.
-Surgeries are performed on a first come, first serve basis.
-For more information call 3-1-1.
+Surgeries are performed by appointment.

 Transfer of Dog Ownership

 All transfers of ownership should be accompanied by a notarized letter from the former owner, this letter must demonstrate complete delegation to the new owner and authorization to transfer the current license tag (if any) and microchip number if applicable.
 Dog ID will remain the same.

 TNR or trap-neuter-return is an effective and humane method used to stabilize community cat populations.Back to Top Page Last Edited: Thu May 1, 2014 11:27:01 AM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.